SurpriseDog/WordTree/Readme.md

  2. Choose your language and run with: ./wordtree.py --lang (abbreviation) (Language Name)
    - For example to choose Spanish you would run the program with: `./wordtree.py --lang es Spanish`
    - The 2 digit lang code must match the language.
 You can look up additional language codes [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

    - The first run will take many minutes to scan the entire wiktionary dump and process it into a database inside the cache folder.
-After that, the program will start in a few seconds everytime.
+After that, the program will start in a few seconds everytime unless you run it with a different language code.

+** Windows Instructions **
+Windows users will want to open a powershell and type: `python3 ./wordtree.py` If you don't have python3 yet, here are installation instructions: https://docs.python.org/3/using/windows.html

-Note: I have only tested this in Linux.
+Note: I have only throughly tested this in Linux.
 If it breaks in Windows or Mac, give me the error output and I'll try to fix it.

 ## Usage:

-Detailed help can be found by running ./wordtree.py --help
+Detailed help can be found by running `./wordtree.py --help`

 In the meantime, here are some common ways to use it: